-The Institute for Justice Reform and Innovation is led by Judge Mark W. Bennett.
+The Institute for Justice Reform & Innovation is led by The Honorable Mark W. Bennett (Ret.).

 The institute will focus on a number of topics, including jury trial innovations; expedited civil jury trials; judge, juror, and attorney decision making; implicit bias, including Afrocentric facial feature bias; state and federal sentencing reform; and other aspects of civil and criminal justice.

 The IJRI is devoted to education, empirical research, becoming a national repository for scholarship and resources on justice reform and innovation issues, training, education, and policy advocacy.
 We welcome your input and suggestions for areas of study by the Institute, as wel as any comments and concerns.

 We at the IJRI look forward to hearing from you.
 Please email me at email@example.com.

 Judge Bennett was appointed by President Bill Clinton as U.S. district court judge in the Northern District of Iowa in 1994-2019, and he served as chief judge of the district from 2000-2006.
 Previously, he served as a U.S. magistrate judge in the Southern District of Iowa and worked in private practice for 16 years.